Yunghong/C-DOG/README.md

 Run the main script:
 <pre>python main.py  </pre>

+The script outputs the associated 2D point groups, where each group contains 10 2D points (one per camera), and invalid points are marked as [-1, -1].

 C-DOG relies on common Python packages, making setup and execution straightforward.

 # 📜 Citation